Program: B.S., Mathematics

 or COMP 110/L Introduction to Algorithms and Programming and Lab (3/1)

-The student must complete the lower division core and one of the following Mathematics options, and he or she must have at least a 2.0 GPA for all upper division units required in the major.
+Students must complete the lower division core and one of the following Mathematics options, and they must have at least a 2.0 GPA for all upper division units required in the major.

 2. Upper Division Required Courses (24 units)

 MATH 382/L Introduction to Scientific Computing and Lab (2/1)